10 Top Tips for Designing a Cartoon Character for 2D Animation

 Monster Studio is an example of doodling taken to another level to create a finished product.

-Doodling is a brainstorming technique that is meant to be fun, loose, and light-hearted.
-You don’t have to be a great artist to pull out a pencil and and start doodling.
+Doodling is a brainstorming technique that is meant to be fun, loose, and -hearted.
+You don’t have to be a great artist to pull out a pencil and paper and start doodling.
 Use basic shapes like circles, ovals, rectangles, and triangles for heads, bodies, legs, and arms.
-Don’t try to be too perfect or precise.
+Don’t try to be too or precise.
 You are trying to get your ideas for your character flowing.
 Doodling is a great, intuitive way to open up possibilities for your character that you hadn’t thought of before.

 5. Break Out the Software